Root Canals in Secaucus, NJ

 Root Canal Treatment in Secaucus, NJ

-If you're experiencing symptoms such as tooth sensitivity, a tooth that appears darker than usual, swelling in your gums or face, persistent tooth pain, or even an abscess, these may be signs that your tooth is infected.
+f you're experiencing symptoms such as tooth sensitivity, a tooth that appears darker than usual, swelling in your gums or face, persistent tooth pain, or even an abscess, these may be signs that your tooth is infected.
 Infections typically occur when untreated tooth decay progresses deeper into the tooth, reaching the pulp layer.
 Dental trauma can also lead to inflammation in the pulp, causing discomfort.Root canal therapy is a highly effective solution for treating these types of infections.
 In fact, it has a 95% success rate in restoring the health of the tooth and preventing the need for extraction.
 This procedure involves removing the infected or damaged pulp, cleaning out the affected area, and filling it with a biocompatible material.
 A dental crown is then placed over the treated tooth to ensure it remains protected and functional.
+If you suspect you need root canal treatment, don't wait to address it.
+Contact us at BOOM Smiles Group in Secaucus today to schedule a consultation with our root canal specialist.
+We're here to help restore your oral health and bring comfort back to your smile.

 How It Works: The Root Canal Process